 Discover the Spirit of Te Puia:

 Your journey into Māori culture begins at Te Puia, a renowned cultural and geothermal park.
-Here, you can witness the spectacular Pohutu Geyser, which erupts several times an hour, and explore the bubbling mud pools and thermal springs that define this region.
-Here, you can experience traditional Māori performances, including songs and haka (traditional Māori dances), while witnessing the spectacular geysers and bubbling mud pools.
+Here, you can witness the spectacular Pohutu Geyser and explore the bubbling that define this region.
+You also can experience traditional Māori performances, including songs and haka (traditional Māori dances) in tradition house.

-At Te Puia, you’ll also find the Māori Arts and Crafts Institute, where you can see skilled artisans at work, practicing traditional carving and weaving.
+At Te Puia, you’ll also find the Māori Arts and Crafts Institute. you can see skilled artisans at work, practicing traditional carving and weaving.
 Take a guided tour to learn about the significance of these art forms in Māori culture and their connection to the land and ancestors.

 As the sun sets, the magic of Māori culture comes alive.
 Te Puia hosts evening cultural performances that showcase traditional songs, dances, and the iconic haka.
 This immersive experience allows you to connect with the heart of Māori identity while marveling at the powerful storytelling through movement and music.